 Approximately 18 months ago, volunteer Christy Wheeler moved to Miami from Baton Rouge.
 Looking for new business and life opportunities, Christy wanted to stay in the South and move somewhere that it was hot and humid.
 Miami was the perfect place.
 "Living in Miami, I am able to experience different cultures, and am free to be myself," comments Christy, A massage therapist, by profession, Christy wanted to work and spend time with children.
 She chose Nicklaus Children's Hospital, formerly Miami Children's Hospital, after seeing a colorful billboard about the hospital.
 As a volunteer, Christy assists Child Life on the Cardiac Unit.
 She loves to make her weekly visits and finds volunteering an excellent way to rejuvenate herself, as well as bring some happiness to the patients and families.
 The "staff is

 fabulous to work with" and "I feel very needed and welcome," when volunteering, states Christy.
 Christy also participates in the monthly Reading is Fundamental Program.

-As a high school student, Vy Ngo came to Miami Children's Hospital to do her community service hours for graduation.
+As a high school student, Vy Ngo came to Nicklaus Children's Hospital, formerly Miami Children's Hospital, to do her community service hours for graduation.
 Six years later, and a pre-med student at the University of Miami (UM), we are happy to say that Vy is still in our volunteer program.

 At age 14, Vy was interested in becoming a pediatrician.
 Now, her interest is focused between biomedical engineering or becoming a physician.
 In high school, Vy designed and helped build robots, and participated in “Battle Box” competitions.
 This sparked her interested in the field of biomedical engineering, and consequently she has been volunteering in our Clinical Engineering Department.